 But for the sake of this article, we'll talk about the major types of ATMs available:

 These are ATMs that have a direct link to the host processor.
 And it does this via a dedicated four-wire point-to-point telephone line.
-You'll often find this type of machine in places that have high-traffic transactions.
+You'll often find this machine in places with high-traffic transactions.
 But the operating cost is high.

 This machine is ideal for retail merchant locations because the cost factor outweighs the thru-put.
 Also, the cost of the dial-up machine is cheaper than the leased-line machine.